onepub-dev/simple_mysql_orm/README.md

 You will also likely need to access a User table in both tenant and tenant by pass mode.

-During the login process you won't know the tenant util you do a query of the User table.
+During the log in process you won't know the tenant util you do a query of the User table.
 However in normal operation the User table should always be access as a tenant table.

 For these scenarios you use `withTenantBypass`.